PTSD: National Center for PTSD

 Any provider who treats Veterans with PTSD can ask a question or request consultation about PTSD-related issues.
 Watch our overview video to learn more.

-**ALERT** We are temporarily able to provide consultation to providers whose clients (Veteran or non-Veteran) were impacted by the recent hurricanes or the tragedy in Las Vegas.
+**ALERT** We are temporarily able to provide consultation to providers whose clients (Veteran or non-Veteran) were impacted by recent natural disasters or mass violence events.
 Please email or call us for free consultation on resources, assessment, treatment, referrals, or any other questions related to helping your clients with the psychological effects of these events.

 The PTSD Consultation Program, launched in 2011 to support VA providers, is now available to providers outside of the VA who are treating Veterans with PTSD.
 Our services are free.